What is a fee-only advisor?

 In exchange for this fiduciary commitment, fee-only financial advisors are paid directly by you.
 These fees may take several forms.

-Some are paid a percentage of the assets they manage for you.
-Others advisors charge an hourly fee or annual retainers (a “flat annual fee”).
-Some develop stand-alone financial plans at a fixed cost.
+Some are paid a percentage of the assets they manage for you, others charge an hourly fee or annual retainer i.e. a flat annual fee, and some develop stand-alone financial plans at a fixed cost.

-Since these fees are coming out of your pocket, it’s a good idea to understand the pros and cons of advisors’ compensation models.
+Since these fees are coming out of your pocket, it’s a good idea to understand the pros and cons of advisor compensation models.

-Many financial advisors describe their compensation as “fee-based.”
-This means that they can act in a fee-only capacity for some clients, and as a broker for others.
-But fee-based advisors cannot be paid fees and receive commissions on assets they manage for the same client.
+Many financial advisors describe their compensation as fee-based.
+This means that they can act in a fee-only capacity for some clients and as a broker for others.
+An important point here is that fee-based advisors cannot receive fees and commissions on assets they manage for the same client.

-The issue in these cases is that if you want a fee-only relationship, the advisor that has a “hybrid” role could still be able to put on a “suitable” hat versus a “fiduciary” hat, depending on the situation that generates the most revenue for him or her.
+The concern in these cases, however, is that the advisor that has a hybrid role could still be able to put on a suitable hat versus a fiduciary hat, depending on the situation that generates the most revenue for him or her.

 You should also visit the advisor’s website to learn more about their background, the firm’s service model, and their fee structure.
 If you decide to meet with a financial advisor, make sure you’re armed with interview questions that can fill in any information gaps.

-If you’re looking for objective guidance unencumbered by personal profit motives, working with a fee-only financial advisor is the best choice.
-This will give you the peace of mind in knowing that your best interests will always come first.
+If you’re looking for objective guidance that is unencumbered by personal profit motives, working with a fee-only financial advisor is the best choice.
+This will give you peace of mind knowing that your best interests will always come first.

-If you’re convinced, let Zoe Financial help you find the right one.
+And when you’re ready, let Zoe Financial help you find the right one.